maxicraftone/discord_bots/README.md

 # discord_bots
-A collection of discord bots I coded.
+A collection of discord bots I coded using python.